Evolutionary dynamics of any multiplayer game on regular graphs: Results

-A further concept is the expected accumulated payoff of a $j$-player who has at least one $i$-player as a neighbor, which is related to the statistical mean payoff in single games as follows:
+A further concept is the expected accumulated payoff of a $j$-player who has at least one $i$-player as a neighbor, which is related to the expected single-game payoff as follows: